thedev132/hcb/dev-docs/guides/reimbursements_transaction_engine.md

 Reimbursements are one of the more complicated parts of HCB!
 This isn’t a comprehensive guide to how they work, instead, this describes how money flows through the system.

-To send the person being reimbursed money, we use standard HCB transfers such as an `AchTransfer` and a `PaypalTransfer`.
+To send the person being reimbursed money, we use standard HCB transfers such as an `AchTransfer`.
 However, we send these transfers from the “HCB Reimbursements Clearinghouse” organisation.
 On the organisation that is sending the reimbursement we have one transaction on the ledger per reimbursed expense (these are called `ExpensePayout`s).
-We took this approach to increase transparency and make it to understand what a reimbursement is for.
+We took this approach to increase transparency and make it easier to understand what a reimbursement is for.

 A `Reimbursement::Report` is a collection of `Reimbursement::Expenses`.
-No money moves until a report is approved by an admin and, if needed, an organiser.
+No money moves until a report is approved by an admin and if needed, an organiser.

 When a `Reimbursement::Report` is marked as `reimbursement_approved` by an admin, we run `Reimbursement::Report#reimburse!` which creates one `ExpensePayout` per approved expense and one `PayoutHolding` for the report.

-These transactions internal book transfers that move money from the organisation that is reimbursing someone to the clearinghouse organisation.
+These transactions are internal book transfers that move money from the organisation that is reimbursing someone to the clearinghouse organisation.

 An `ExpensePayout` is a book transfer from “FS Main” to “FS Operating”.
 It comes in as a negative `CanonicalTransaction`.

-An `PayoutHolding` is a book transfer from “FS Operating” to “FS Main”.
+A `PayoutHolding` is a book transfer from “FS Operating” to “FS Main”.
 It comes in as a positive `CanonicalTransaction`.
 A `Reimbursement::Report` can only have one `PayoutHolding`.
-It’s `amount_cents` will be the sum of the `Reimbursement::Report`’s `ExpensePayout`s’ `amount_cents`.
+Its `amount_cents` will be the sum of the `Reimbursement::Report`’s `ExpensePayout`s’ `amount_cents`.

-They are both created in `Reimbursement::Report#reimburse!`
+These are both created in `Reimbursement::Report#reimburse!`

 After they are both created, they have `after_create` callbacks that create a `CanonicalPendingTransaction`.
 That means there will immediately be a transaction on the ledgers of both the reimbursing organisation and HCB Reimbursements Clearinghouse.